Two nomads on fully loaded touring bikes on a multi-decade round-the-world bicycle journey.

-A Massive List Of Expedition Touring Bikes For Round-The-World Rides
+A Full List Of Heavy Duty Touring Bikes For Round-The-World Rides

 Filed under .

-After an irritatingly large amount of research, I’m happy to present to you a tabulated list of expedition-grade world touring bikes being built around the world, featuring bicycles from 43 manufacturers and small-scale makers in 9 countries on 3 continents.
+Following a ludicrous amount of research (by humans, not robots), I present to you a detailed spreadsheet of ultra-heavy-duty touring bikes being built and sold around the world, featuring bicycles from 44 builders in 9 countries on 3 continents, and links to each bike’s official webpage.

-In other words, this is a list of touring bikes designed for the most demanding cycling expeditions on Earth.
+In other words, these are the most hardcore touring bikes in existence, designed for the most demanding cycling adventures possible (on Earth, anyway).

-Why bother listing them all in one place?
-Simply because expedition touring bikes (and the accompanying specialist knowledge) can be hard to find in this ultra-tiny niche, and my goal with this blog is to help you get out riding on the right bike.
+Simply because such bikes (and the accompanying specialist knowledge) can be hard to find in this tiny niche, and my goal with this blog is to help you get out riding on the right bike.
+Other bloggers will make you pay to download a PDF file containing a similar list of bikes.
+This one is free.

-You’ll find columns comparing each bike on the main differences I’ve written about in detail in my touring bike FAQ series of posts, including wheel size, frame material, drivetrain type, braking system, etc. This means you can easily shortlist the bikes that fit your requirements without trawling specification charts.
-Some are available in different configurations, eg: derailleur and Rohloff models of the same bike, so I’ve mentioned this (and the difference in price) where appropriate.
+In the table below, you’ll also find the key specifications I’ve written about in my touring bike FAQ, including wheel size, frame material, drivetrain type, braking system, handlebar style, etc. This means you can easily shortlist the bikes that fit your requirements without trawling individual specification charts.

 CountryBrandModelFrameWheelsDrivetrainBrakingBarsPrice FromURL